Technology and Natural Disasters

 The plan was to write an article of my own, but Wired has written such a good article on the subject that I actually want to give it to you one to one.
 The article discusses how scientists, private companies and governments can work together to develop systems that can predict floods based on environmental and environmental data, maps and artificial intelligence to warn residents and better.
 On the other hand, these data also serve to better prepare cities for upcoming extreme weather situations, such as floods, and to support city planners with simulations.

 Recently, Allenby developed another tool to help predict, plan, and prepare for future floods: a first-of-its-kind, high-resolution map showing what’s on the ground—buildings, pavement, trees, lawns—across 100,000 square miles from upstate New York to southern Virginia that drain into the Chesapeake Bay.
 The map, generated from aerial imagery with the help of artificial intelligence, shows objects as small as 3 feet square, roughly 1,000 times more precise than the maps that flood planners previously used.

-You should read the whole article here: How Artificial Intelligence Could Prevent Natural Disasters
+How Artificial Intelligence Could Prevent Natural Disasters (Wired)

 2. Caution: Drones for reconnaissance